gizzmo123456/AMS-Build/README.md

 ```

 All active and queued tasks can be seen by all users, but the user may only
-be able to preform an action on a tasks that they have access to.
+preform an action on tasks that they have permission to access.

-Projects - lists all projects that the users has access too
+Projects - Lists all projects that the users has access too

-Builds - List all builds + output & download links along with statues.
+Builds - List of all builds + output & download links along with statues.

-User may only be able to preform tasks up to there user access level.
+User may only preform actions on tasks, up to there user access level.
 (its worth noting that the links are still displayed even without access
 but the server will reject the request.)